 2. Reduces Cardiovascular Diseases

 A deficiency of vitamin D3 can lead to high blood pressure and high cholesterol.
-Therefore, taking vitamin D can help in regulating high blood pressure as well as maintaining healthy cholesterol levels to reduce the possibility of cardiovascular diseases.
+Therefore, vitamin D3 supplementation can help in regulating high blood pressure as well as maintaining healthy cholesterol levels to reduce the possibility of a cardiovascular disease.

 3. Regulates Blood Sugar

 Some studies reveal that maintaining vitamin D3 levels in your body may prevent the risk of type II diabetes to a great extent.
 Since calcium metabolism is important for the secretion of insulin, adequate calcium absorption facilitated by vitamin D3 indirectly helps in controlling the condition.

 A deficiency of vitamin D also increases the risk of diabetes.
 Therefore, vitamin d can help manage the sugar levels in the blood and help prevent diabetes.